What Is a Car Insurance Premium? Definition, Cost and Factors

 What Factors Affect Your Car Insurance Premium?

-Your premium is determined before your policy starts, based on a risk assessment of the factors you and your insurer control.
-It adjusts at renewal based on changes to your record, claims history and broader market conditions.
-See below all nine factors that affect your car insurance premium and by how much:
+Your premium is set before your policy starts, based on a risk assessment of factors you can and cannot control.
+It adjusts at renewal when your record, claims history or the broader market changes.
+The factors below vary widely in how much they move your rate.

 teen icon